-Earlier this month, Oksana Klimenko, Max Tang, and Edouard Lotz, ESCP Europe’s MSc in Energy Management (MEM) students participated in the “Youth Day 2019: Energy Challenge" after passing a rigorous selection process.
+Earlier this month, Oksana Klimenko, Max Tang, and Edouard Lotz, ESCP’s MSc in Energy Management (MEM) students participated in the “Youth Day 2019: Energy Challenge" after passing a rigorous selection process.

 Their success can be largely attributed to the innovative approach the School co-creates the curriculum with its professors, alumni and top industry experts who make up the programme's Advisory Board, ensuring it remains aligned to the needs of the fast growing, dynamic but challenging industry.

 The Youth Day 2019 is part of the St. Petersburg International Gas Forum and took place from 1st -4th October.
 It was held at the EXPOFORUM Convention and Exhibition Centre.

 The project brought together industry experts and talented students from around the world to exchange knowledge, come up with new ideas and bring solutions to real-business challenges.

 Building the future of the energy business